 Our curriculum is:

-The aims of our curriculum are to:
+The aim of our curriculum is to:

 British values (click on the link to understand more about British values in primary schools) are also something that we hold as important in our community primary school and we work hard to ensure our children understand and celebrate their cultural heritage diversity whilst understanding their commitment to being British in the 21st Century.
 British values are:

-- the rule of law;
+- the rule of law

-- individual liberty;
+- individual liberty